Corinne Conley

 Corinne Alexandra Conley (born May 23, 1929) is an American retired actress whose career spanned almost seven decades.
 She spent the majority of her career in Canada, notable for having won the Canadian Council of Authors and Artists' Best Actress Award.
-Conley is known for her voiceover work in various films and television productions and is better recognized for voicing Rudolph's mother and presumably Dolly Sue in Rudolph the Red-Nosed Reindeer (1964).
+Conley is known for her voiceover work in various films and television productions, being most famously recognized for voicing Rudolph's mother and presumably Dolly for Sue in the 1964 animated television special Rudolph the Red-Nosed Reindeer.

 Conley's acting career spanned seventy years, receiving several nominations for her work.
-She has also made prominent and notable appearances in Tales of the Wizard of Oz as Dorothy Gale (1961), Days of Our Lives as Phyllis Anderson (1973-1982), the Goosebumps episode "Monster Blood" as Aunt Katherine (1996), Quads! as Sister Butch (2001-2002), A Christmas Horror Story as Aunt Edda (2015), and voicing multiple characters in the Watch Dogs: Legion video game (2020).
+She has also made prominent and notable appearances in Tales of the Wizard of Oz as Dorothy Gale, Days of Our Lives as Phyllis Anderson, the Goosebumps episode "Monster Blood" as Aunt Katherine, Quads! as Sister Butch, A Christmas Horror Story as Aunt Edda, and voicing multiple characters in the Watch Dogs: Legion video game.

 Acting career

 For two years, she played the ingenue lead in The Common Glory, an outdoor drama in Williamsburg, Virginia.

 For four years, Conley portrayed Phyllis Anderson on the NBC-TV daytime drama Days of Our Lives.
 She also provided the voice of Dolly Sue and Rudolph’s mother in the 1964 animated NBC-TV special Rudolph the Red-Nosed Reindeer.

 Conley was a winner of the Canadian radio talent competition Opportunity Knocks.
 Beginning in 1955, she was hostess of Open House, a daily program on CBC Television.
 She played the female lead in CBC-TV's adaptation of the soap opera Search for Tomorrow.
 Other Canadian TV programs on which she appeared included Playdate, G. M. Presents, and Portrait.
 She also was heard on Crime Quiz on CBC Radio, and she made commercials for radio and TV.

 On Broadway, Conley portrayed Pearl Vambrance in Love and Libel (1960).
 Her other stage experience includes productions of the National Classic Theatre (NCT) in New York, which presented plays across the United States in colleges and high schools, and The Mountain Playhouse, Beaver Lake, and Vineland Summer Theatre, all in Canada.
 She also performed with the comedy duo Wayne and Shuster across Canada.

 In an interview with Saturday Morning Rewind in 2013, Conley admitted to having no memory of voicing Dolly for Sue during the production of Rudolph the Red-Nosed Reindeer (1964), but remembers voicing Rudolph's mother.
 She told the interviewer that the possibility of voicing Dolly is likely, but has no memory of it.
 According to several movie databases and websites, Corinne Conley is credited as Dolly for Sue and additional voices.

 In 2018, Conley defended the Rudolph the Red-Nosed Reindeer TV film against claims of bigotry and bullying.

-As of 2021, Corinne is the last surviving of the Rudolph the Red-Nosed Reindeer special's voice cast, following the deaths of long surviving co-stars Carl Banas in April 2020, Paul Soles in May 2021, and Alfie Scopp in July 2021.
+As of 2021, Corinne is the last of the Rudolph the Red-Nosed Reindeer special's surviving voice cast, following the deaths of long surviving co-stars Carl Banas in April 2020, Paul Soles in May 2021, and Alfie Scopp in July 2021.